-Since both Eqs.(\ref{eq:z}) and (\ref{eq:n}) are the functions of $m$, Eq.(\ref{eq:timetoestimate}) is the closed-form of $\overline{m}$.
-As shown as a solid line in Fig.~\ref{fig:single}(h), the value of $2\overline{z}+\gamma (\overline{n}+1)$ derived from Eq.(\ref{eq:timetoestimate}) for each $\mu$ can appropriately reproduce the simulation result above $\mu=0.05$.
-It indicates that the elevator motion is in the periodic motion phase above 0.05.
-Additionally, the condition that new calls do not occur during a round trip is $n<1$ and this condition corresponds to $\mu<0.03$.
-From $\mu=0.03$ to 0.05, the intermediate motion emerges.
+Because both Eqs.(\ref{eq:z}) and (\ref{eq:n}) are the functions of $m$, Eq.(\ref{eq:timetoestimate}) is the closed form of $\overline{m}$.
+As shown in Fig.~\ref{fig:single}(h) (solid line), the value of $2\overline{z}+\gamma (\overline{n}+1)$ derived from Eq.(\ref{eq:timetoestimate}) for each $\mu$ can appropriately reproduce the simulation results for $\mu$ greater than 0.05.
+It indicates that the elevator motion is periodic for this range of the passenger inflow rate.
+Additionally, to satisfy the ``no new calls during the round trip" condition, $\mu<0.03$ should be satisfied that corresponds to $n<1$.
+For $\mu$ ranging from 0.03 to 0.05, the intermediate motion emerges.

-Next, the dynamical behaviors of the two elevators are investigated.
-Figures~\ref{fig:double}(a-d) show examples of the time evolution of two elevators for $\mu = 0.02$, 0.1, 0.2, and 0.4.
-As same as the case of a single elevator, the elevators stay on the ground floor when $\mu$ is small [Fig.~\ref{fig:double}(a)].
-The elevators exhibit round trips between the ground floor and the higher floor continuously when $\mu$ is middle [Fig.~\ref{fig:double}(b)].
-When $\mu$ is large, the two elevators arrive at the ground floor more simultaneously as $\mu$ increases [Figs.~\ref{fig:double}(c-d)].
-To quantify this tendency, we measure the simultaneousness $S$ defined as follows:
+Next, the dynamics of the two elevators was investigated.
+It is shown in Figs.~\ref{fig:double}(a-d) for $\mu = 0.02, 0.1, 0.2,$ and 0.4.
+Similar to the case of a single elevator, the elevators stay at the ground floor when $\mu$ is small [Fig.~\ref{fig:double}(a)].
+The elevators exhibit round trips between the ground floor and the upper floor continuously when $\mu$ is in intermediate range [Fig.~\ref{fig:double}(b)].
+When $\mu$ is large, the two elevators arrive at the ground floor simultaneously as $\mu$ increases [Figs.~\ref{fig:double}(c-d)].
+To quantify this tendency, we measure the simultaneousness, $S$, defined as follows: